 The 7.62x39mm cartridge is one of the most common rifle rounds on the planet.
 If you’ve not heard of the cartridge, you’ve probably heard about one of the rifles that fires it: the AK-47.
 The popularity of the AK series rifles comes as a result of the collapse of the Soviet Union and the worldwide proliferation of the USSR’s suite of small arms.
 Today we will be taking a look at this legendary cartridge and what it offers.
 It’s going to get a bit complex, so let’s dive right in.

-The 7.62x39mm is something of mixed bag on today’s market.
-The old days of $300 AK rifles are over.
+The 7.62x39mm is something of mixed bag today.
+The old days of $300 AK rifles are long gone.
 They’ve been replaced with a glut of AR-15 rifles that have reached a saturation point unlike anything we’ve ever seen.
 Good AK rifles are now American made and frequently better in many ways than their commie-made grandfathers.

-When I was younger I never would’ve imagined a day when I had to pay $1,500 to get a good AK.
-I also never imagined that I would be able to snatch up an AR for under $400, but I find cheap ones for less all the time.
+Not long ago, I never would’ve imagined a day when I had to pay $1,500 to get a good AK.
+I also never imagined that I would be able to snatch up an AR for under $500, but I find cheap ones for less all the time.
 This rifle question is an important part of the 7.62x39mm cartridge as it is, even today, tied to the popularity of the AK rifle system.
 It’s truly a case of ‘for better or worse’.

 So why would a person look at the 7.62x39mm instead of other options today?
-With .223 being pretty much equal in price and 300 Blackout offering nearly identical ballistics in an AR platform, does the old Russian still have a chance?
+With .223 being about ten cents a round cheaper and 300 Blackout offering nearly identical ballistics (though at a higher price) in an AR platform, does the old Russian round still have a chance?
 It sure does, but it’s tricky.

-In the time since I wrote it, we’ve seen the continual explosion in the popularity of the 300 Blackout, the challenges of foreign import shortages, and a gradual decline in the popularity of the cheap AK rifle…all things I somehow predicted would happen.
-I’ve made some incorrect predictions before as sinless people here love to point out, but my first article on TTAG still holds up after all this time.
-So why would I believe that an ‘endangered’ cartridge is worth investing in today considering I felt that it’s time had come on the American market back in 2012?
+In the time since I wrote it, we’ve seen increased popularity of 300 Blackout, the challenges of foreign import shortages, and a gradual decline in the popularity of the cheap AK rifle…all things I somehow predicted would happen.
+I’ve made some incorrect predictions before as the sinless people here love to point out, but my first article on TTAG still holds up.
+So why would I believe that an ‘endangered’ cartridge is worth investing in today considering I felt that its time had come way back in 2012?
 Keep reading, my friends.

 In that old article I theorized that the driving force behind the 7.62x39mm was cost and cost only.
 I saw it as a cheap cartridge offering good power that could be fired by cheap and reliable rifles.
-Today the scene has changed and it has changed for the better.
+Today the scene has changed.

-The quality of the AK rifle has gone up substantially in the last few years, with many being made right here in America on precision machinery.
-The ammo cost hasn’t changed much in the last six years, not counting inflation, so the affordability is still there.
+The quality of the AK rifle has gone up substantially in recent years, with many being made right here in America on precision machinery.
+The ammo cost has gone up, but it’s still generally affordable.

 Today you can get a better $1,000 AK than you can a $1,000 AR.
 There are, of course, outliers to that statement, but it’s true for the most part.
-The AR and the .223 has become what the AK and 7.62 used to be: the cheap everyday rifle for the Average Joe on a budget.
-You need to spend good coin for an AK these days, but the gun you get will outlast any $400 AR.
+The AR and the .223/5.56 round has become what the AK and 7.62 used to be: the cheap everyday rifle for the Average Joe on a budget.
+You need to spend more coin for an AK these days, but the gun you get will outlast any $500 AR.

 As I stated earlier, the 7.62x39mm is married to the success of the AK rifle.
 No AK, no 7.62x39mm.
-Sure, there are other guns that fire it, but they aren’t in the eye of public in the same way as the AK is.
+Sure, there are other guns chambered for it, but they aren’t in the public eye in the same way as the AK is.
 Look at what happened to the AK-74.
-When the ban hit the 5.45mm ammo, the rifles were all but dumped.
+When the import ban hit the 5.45mm ammo, the rifles were all but dumped.
 (5.45mm 7N6 can still be found out there, but in limited supply, which is too bad.
 It’s a great cartridge.)

 The beginner out there looking at 7.62x39mm rifles has to understand that this relationship is what keeps this cartridge alive.
 The American shooter who owns an AK rifle rarely fires the good brass stuff through it.
-There will be some guy reading this who only shoots $2/round ammo, but he’s crazy.
-The average shooter wants that $0.20/round ammo and he wants lots of it.
+There will be some guy reading this who will pipe up to announce that he only shoots $2/round ammo, but he’s crazy.
+The average shooter wants that $0.30/round ammo and he wants lots of it.
 Unfortunately that means he’s tied to foreign imports, which can stop with no warning, thus spiking the price and decreasing availability of the ammo.

 It’s my opinion that the recent ammo shortages and resulting dry spells have actually improved the quality of 7.62x39mm rifles.
-With fierce competition in price from .223 and power from the .300 Blackout, the quality of the rifles simply had to rise to stand out.
+With fierce competition in price from .223/5.56 and .300 Blackout, the quality of the rifles simply had to rise to continue to attract customers.

-In a world where the gun is $300 and the ammo is $0.78 a round (Federal 124gr at the time of this writing), you won’t sell very many guns.
+In a world where the gun is $300 and the ammo is $0.78 a round, you won’t sell very many guns.
 People don’t want cheap guns with expensive blasting ammo.
 What people want is durable, reliable investments that will stand the test of time and can fire ammo of any quality.